Synnotech-AG/Synnotech.RavenDB/README.md

 ```

 `AsyncReadOnlySession` implements `IDisposable` and `IAsyncDisposable` for you and provides RavenDB's `IAsyncDocumentSession` via the protected `Session` property.
 This reduces the code that you need to write in your session for your specific use case.

+You can then consume your session via the abstraction in client code.
+Check out the following ASP.NET Core controller for example:

 ```csharp
 [ApiController]